jagdsh/aws-security-solutions/contents/iam/README.md

   - Allow a user/application to perform many actions in a different account
   - Permissions expire over time
 - Resource-based policies:
+  - Identified when there **Principal** key is present in the Policy Example
   - Used to control access to specific resources (resource-centric view)
   - Allow cross-account access
   - Permanent authorization (as long as it exists in the resource-based policy)